Skip to main content Skip to secondary navigation

 Course Description

 In 1787, the British government made the audacious decision to send its prisoners to a continent on the other side of the globe about which very little was known.
-Those on the First Fleet arrived to a place they could have never imagined with bizarre animals, an unfamiliar night sky, and the very seasons reversed.
+Those on the First Fleet arrived in a place they could have never imagined with bizarre animals, an unfamiliar night sky, and the very seasons reversed.
 In this new colony, a motley crew had to learn to live together:

 • military men, who were determined to make their unlucky posting pay off;